developedbymanny/developedbymanny/README.md

-# Hi there, I'm Emmanuel! ⚡️
+# Hi there, I'm Manny! ⚡️

 Welcome to my GitHub profile!
 I'm Emmanuel, but everyone calls me Manny.
 I'm a passionate software developer and tech enthusiast based in New York.